eclipse-che4z/che-che4z-explorer-for-endevor/README.md

 ## Workspace Synchronization

 A synchronized Endevor workspace enables you to work with inventory locations locally and synchronize elements from and to Endevor on the mainframe.
 You can create an Endevor workspace in your VS Code by enabling the **Workspace Sync** setting in the extension settings.
 Synchronized elements appear in the selected folder and you can see them in the **File Explorer** panel.
-You can manage the workspace from VSCode with Explorer for Endevor extension installed.
+You can manage the workspace from VS Code with Explorer for Endevor extension installed.

 **Note:** The feature is experimental in Explorer for Endevor v1.3.0, v1.4.0 and v1.5.0.